Union Cemetery was almost the first public cemetery established for Calgary, Alberta, Canada.

 The task of transferring bodies of the interned at Shaganappi Point began in 1892 and was considered completed in 1912 after about a hundred bodies were relocated to the new grounds at Union Cemetery.
 Many years later an audit discovered early record keeping was less than perfect.
 There were bodies that missed being transferred and those souls remain buried beneath the ground at Shaganappi Point Golf Course.

-So,in the event of unexplained presence, a golfing anomaly or an unexplained tumble which occurs while cross-country skiing, perhaps the event has been spiritually motivated.
+So, in the event of unexplained presence, a golfing anomaly or an unexplained tumble which occurs while cross-country skiing, perhaps the event has been spiritually motivated.

 The classical arch was designed by Parks Superintendent Richard Iwerson in 1912 and initially located near the Macleod Trail main entrance to Union Cemetery.
 The arch has since been moved and now forms a focal point near the lower portion of Reader Rock Gardens.

 In 1908, concrete blocks camouflaged to resemble sandstone were used to build the existing Union Cemetery Chapel and Mortuary.
-Frozen ground meant caskets needed to be stored over Winter for burial in the Spring when the ground thawed.
+Frozen ground meant caskets needed to be stored over Winter for burial in the Spring after the ground thawed.

 Pews no longer occupy the Chapel area, but racks, where the coffins were stored, remain in the basement.
 The Chapel and Mortuary continued in service until early 1960s.